 Fire Emblem: The Sword of Flame does this, too.
 You're a wandering tactician, and you meet one of the main characters before the first fight.
 Of course, after the prologue chapters, you're rarely mentioned.

 You can actually choose to not have a tactician, in which case the sprite will not appear on the map and the characters will not address you.
 However, this also means that Athos won't give you the Afa's Drops (a very good item that is almost a must to use on characters like Nino), because he normally hands them to the tactician personally!
 Otherwise, the differences are fairly minor.

 Massively averted in both Fire Emblem: New Mystery of the Emblem and Fire Emblem Awakening.
 My Unit/The Avatar can either be a boy or a girl, and their looks are freely customized by the player.
-In New Mystery, you can also choose their fighting class; and in Awakening they have their own Class (which is similar to Magic Knight)... and even have love interests, marry them and be the dad/mom of their kids.
+In New Mystery, you can also choose their fighting class; and in Awakening they have their own Class, the Tactician (which is similar to Magic Knight)... and even have love interests, marry them and be the dad/mom of their kids.
 Including the main Lord Chrom, if the Avatar is a girl.